midlantica/LovelyBunchOfCoconuts/content/quotes/i-would-rather-be-exposed-to-the-inconveniences.md

 ---
-title: "I would rather be exposed to the inconveniences"
+title: 'I would rather be exposed to the inconveniences'
 ---

 ## "I would rather be exposed to the inconveniences attending too much liberty than those attending too small a degree of it."